open-sdg/open-sdg/docs/faq.md

 ## Does Open SDG work with SDMX?

-Open SDG can use an SDMX API endpoint or can use data and metadata in SDMX-ML format.
-We are also planning to develop an SDMX download feature.
+Open SDG can use an SDMX API endpoint or can use data in SDMX-ML format.
+We are developing an SDMX download feature and planning to develop SDMX metadata input functionality.

 ## In what formats are data available?